 We continue to work hard as a team to constantly improve the quality of the children's learning environment.
 As a result we are able to offer a well resourced school with a good sized field, a large multi-purpose hall, generously proportioned classrooms, a Library and a purpose built kitchen space for all of the children to use.
 The outside environment boasts a vast amount of space for the children to enrich their learning experience complete with a space for the children to grow and cultivate.
 We believe that computing plays an important role in everyday life and use a range of MacBooks and iPads throughout the school.

-Our children also benefit from excellent links with Saffron Walden County High School.
-These links not only provide great additonal opportunities for many of the children on the sporting front but also for our more able mathematicians and scientists through a series of well thought out study programmes.
 When the pupils enter Eagle Class (years 5/6) they also embark on a carefully structured transition programme to ensure that their transfer to secondary school is as smooth as possible.
 Currently our Year 6 children transfer to a range schools including: Saffron Walden County High School, Joyce Frankland Academy and Linton Village College.